Evernote/evernote-sdk-android/README.md

 ### Use the session's NoteStore to make Evernote API calls

 After you've authenticated, the EvernoteSession will have a valid authentication token.
 Use the session to get a NoteStore or UserStore client object, and pass the session's authentication token when calling NoteStore/UserStore methods.
 See saveImage() in the sample application for an example of creating a new note using the API.
+Browse the JavaDoc at http://dev.evernote.com/documentation/reference/javadoc/

 Getting Started - HelloEvernote
 -------------------------------